romilly/aplers-pi-guide/manuscript/Appendix-A.md

 ## Headless configuration details

+### Understanding the security risk

+The process you'll see below will enable `ssh` access to your Rasbperry Pi for anyone on your network.
+Your Pi will briefly be visible as `raspberrypi.local` and anyone will be able to log in using the default userid `pi` and password `raspberry`.

+This is probably safe enough while you're just setting up the Pi, but once setup is complete you'll need to change the login password for `pi`.
+The process for doing that is covered in the instructions.

 ### Preparing and using the SD card

 1. It's best to start with an SD card containing the latest Raspbian image.
 You'll find details about how to download the